QwenLM/Qwen3.6/README.md

 You can try Qwen3.6 on our official sites and enjoy the native experience with extra features, such as deep research, web dev, and adaptive tool use.

-#### Qwen Chat
+#### Qwen Studio

-For users who simply would like to try Qwen3.6, [Qwen Chat](https://chat.qwen.ai) is just a touch away.
+For users who simply would like to try Qwen3.6, [Qwen Studio](https://chat.qwen.ai) is just a touch away.
-Qwen Chat provides Web UI and desktop and mobile applications, with a familiar, easy-to-use user interface.
+Qwen Studio provides Web UI and desktop and mobile applications, with a familiar, easy-to-use user interface.
-Qwen Chat is also a playground for our ideas, showcasing how Qwen3.6 can be integrated into your workflow and applications.
+Qwen Studio is also a playground for our ideas, showcasing how Qwen3.6 can be integrated into your workflow and applications.

 #### Qwen API